Upcoming Events

 It is less about coding and more about thinking, communicating, and leading.

-Popular Management Courses in Nepal
+Full List of Management Courses After +2 in Nepal

 Here are the most common management courses in Nepal after +2:

-• The scope of management accounting is also growing in Nepal.
+scope of management accounting is also growing in Nepal.
 Students who pursue CA (Chartered Accountancy) or ACCA alongside their management degree often land some of the highest-paying corporate jobs in the country.

 Computer Science vs Management: Key Differences